10 Ways to Survive Those Long Haul Flights in Economy!

 Another thing to be aware of when you are doing your research is the seats proximity to the toilets.
 You may be faced with a constant stream of passengers waiting to use the bathrooms, hovering around your seat and the constant whooshing noise of the toilet and opening and closing of the doors.
 Not very restful!

 5. Do Battle for the empty seats!

-You’ve boarded and are in your assigned seat, elbow to elbow with the strangers in the neighbouring seats.
+You’ve boarded and are in your assigned seat, elbow to elbow with the strangers in the neighboring seats.
 Don’t start putting things in the front seat pockets or get too comfortable yet.
-Be alert to any empty rows or seats.
+Be alert to any empty rows or seats!

 When the flight attendants start closing the overhead lockers you know the large majority of passengers are on board.
 If you’ve spotted suitable empty seats, now is the time to make a dash for them.
 Sit still and quiet.
-Try to be invisible, and either get out something to read to avoid eye contact with any one or, better still, pretend you’re asleep.
-The worst that will happen is that late comers will arrive and claim their seat.
+Try to be invisible, and either get out something to read to avoid eye contact with anyone or, better still, pretend you’re asleep.
+The worst that will happen is that latecomers will arrive and claim their seats.
 Ah well!
 It was worth a try.

 6.Bring your own portable pillow and eye mask!

 The pillows that the airline supply are fairly useless.
 When you rest your head on them they flatten out to nothing!
 Bring your own pillow.
 An inflatable neck pillow or a small cushion takes minimal room in your carry-on luggage but on a long haul flight it is well worth making room for it.

 If you should manage to get lucky and get an empty row of seats to lie down on, an inflatable footrest works brilliantly well.
 It is perfect as a pillow in this situation, as you can blow it up to the height that best suits you when you are lying down.
 No amount of airline pillows suit this purpose.
 If you’re also using it as a footrest, for hygiene reasons you’ll want a pillowcase or cushion type cover for it.